 \section{Methodology}

 The basic working principle of the LEO-RobotAgent framework is illustrated in Fig.~\ref{fig_1}.
 After users input task descriptions and relevant information, LLMs generate reasoning and planning content based on pre-defined prompts, while simultaneously invoking tools to execute actions.
 Each action yields corresponding observations, forming a closed feedback loop.
 During the whole process, users can interact with the LLMs at any time according to the feedback, to participate in and alter the task trajectory.
 The framework features a highly streamlined structure, functioning as a self-cycling engine that endows LLMs with sufficient autonomy and flexibility.
 This section will elaborate on the specific technical details and detailed system architecture.
-The specific implementation details of this framework are illustrated in Fig.~\ref{fig_2}, while the complete system design is presented in Fig.~\ref{fig_3}.
+Fig.~\ref{fig_2} illustrates the high degree of flexibility and operational scalability of this streamlined framework through its specific implementation details, while the complete system design is presented in Fig.~\ref{fig_3}.